 Most Amazon sellers exhibit a feeling of anxiety and apprehension when they hear the word “fourth-quarter”.
 Yes, you should be pretty excited about the potential for Amazon profits during Q4 because it’s one of the most exhilarating times of the year for a seller.

-Follow SellerPrime’s quick hypothesis on the Q4 season to ensure that you plan for success during this festive season.
+Follow SellerApp’s quick hypothesis on the Q4 season to ensure that you plan for success during this festive season.

 If you’re open to advise, you’re one step closer to becoming a better seller yourself.
 And who best to ask other than experienced sellers themselves?
 It’s highly likely that they have been there and done that and are ready to divulge important information to other sellers.
 They distinctively remember their first Q4 and are capable of helping you wade away from the numerous potholes that deter you during your e-commerce journey.
 Be sure to always keep a tab on Seller Central and various Facebook FBA focused groups like Amazon FBA Warriors, etc.

-I cannot emphasize enough on how important it is to sharpen up your inventory management skills during the festive season.
-Do your research, source your inventory and set up a budget way in advance.
+I cannot emphasize enough how important it is to sharpen up your inventory management skills during the festive season.
+Do your research, source your inventory, and set up an Amazon PPC budget way in advance.
 Move all of your inventory to a fulfillment warehouse before the stipulated deadlines.

 You would want to make your products stand apart from the competition.
 In order to achieve this, your product page must encompass high-quality images, informative product descriptions that are true to your actual product plus usage of relevant keywords.